AnayoOleru/react-google-places-library/README.md

 ## Getting Started

-The Q module can be loaded as:
+The React Google Places Library can be loaded as:

 -   install the package
 -   import *Search* component from the library.